 Poems in Everyday Life

 There’s no Iranian home without Persian poetry books.
-People continue reading poems outside schooling system too.
+People continue reading poems outside the schooling system too.
 Before the time of equinox and the coming of the New Year (Nowruz), during Yalda night (the ceremonies for the longest night of the year – Dec 20th), and many other occasions, Iranians read poems.

 Iranian traditional music is so full of classical Iranian poems.
 Some Iranian poets are well known for their musical poems.
-Some of them have got powerful soothing effect.
+Some of them have got a powerful soothing effect.
 Some make you very happy and some are deeply sad and full of emotions.
 In various states of heart, Iranians can listen to various types of music.

 Iranian World Class Poets

 I can say Iran has offered some of the most famous poets to the world literature.
-They represent a nation with profound culture and thoughtful ideas.
+They represent a nation with a profound culture and thoughtful ideas.

 Ferdowsy is the Iranian poet of 1000 years ago.
 He composed the most famous Iranian poetry book called Shahnameh.
 This was an unparalleled effort to save the Persian language at the time when Arab invaders had forced Iranians not to speak, write or compose anything in Persian.
 His epic works set nationalistic feelings ablaze in Iranians hearts.